 Is Vincennes a credible alternative to the 12th arrondissement of Paris for a family?

 Yes.
 Vincennes offers prices 10 to 20% lower than the 12th arrondissement, direct access via metro line 1 (8 minutes from Nation), immediate proximity to the Bois de Vincennes, and quality schools with well-ranked nursery and primary options.
-The city retains a residential character with town center shops.
+The city retains a residential character with town centre shops.

 Does an apartment with a terrace in Vincennes resell well?